Ellsworth Air Force Base: Expansion of bomber training area

 Since 2008, a bomber training area Powder River Training Complex is being expanded to about 28,000 square miles, including portions of Wyoming, Montana and the Dakotas.

 Move to the Eighth Air Force

 On 1 October 2015, Ellsworth became part of the Eighth Air Force and fell under the command of Global Strike Command.

+2024 crash

+A Rockwell B1 plane crash landed in January 2024.
+All occupants managed to eject.